 Water levels in Skeleton Lake have been monitored by Environment Canada since 1965 under the joint Federal-Provincial Hydrometric agreement (Figure 2).
-Similarly to other lakes in the area, water levels have decreased steadily by about 1.5 meters since the 1970s, except for an increase during a wet period in 1997.
-Over the period of record, water levels ranged from a minimum of 622.3 m (Oct.
-2005) to a maximum of 623.9 m (June 1997).
+Consistent with other lakes in the area, water levels have decreased steadily by about 1.6 meters since the 1970's, with the exception of 1997, an extremely wet period, during which the water levels increased to 1974 levels.
+Over the period of record, water levels have ranged from a minimum of 622.2 m (Oct.
+2006) to a maximum of 623.8 m (July 1974 and June 1997).